Hugh Pembroke Vowles: Later life

-During the 1939–1945 war, he was editor of technical literature for the British Council, London.
-Travelling to London on Monday mornings after spending the weekend at home at the Leaze, Oxlynch.
+During the 1939–1945 war, he was editor of technical literature for the British Council, London; he travelled to London on Monday mornings after spending the weekend at home at the Leaze, Oxlynch.
 He was a member of the Institution of Mechanical Engineers, of the Newcomen Society, the Society of Authors and the American Society of Mechanical Engineers.
 He was a self-declared communist and had a keen interest in the Soviet Union, in particular the Ukraine.
-Because of his fondness for the Soviet Union he was known to his family as "popski".
-Similarly, he owned a cat called Pushkin.

-He retired in 1929 to devote himself to his writings.
+Because of his fondness for the Soviet Union he was known to his family as "Popski".
+He owned a cat called Pushkin.
+He retired in 1929 to devote himself to his writing.
 He continued to write articles for technical journals and newspapers.
 He was a frequent contributor to The Citizen of Gloucester.